OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 pwmExp.driverInit()
 ```

 This line initializes the PWM expansion for usage.
 This starts the oscillator on the PWM expansion which actually produces the signals sent through the pins.
+Without this line, the oscillator will be off and the expansion won't respond!

+Before we initialize the oscillator, we can check if it's already on with `pwmExp.driverInit()`.
+By checking the return value we can avoid initializing it twice.
+For the PWM expansion in particular, initilizing it twice doens't really matter much.
+However initlization for other hardware devices may take quite a while, so it's a pretty good habit to get into to save you some time.